TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

    The reason of the *command not found* error message is that Linux always look for the commands entered from the command line within specific directories defined in the environmental variable *PATH*.
 If your script is not in one of those directories, then you will receive an error message.

-   Let's find out where Linix is looking for commands by typing the following:
+   Let's find out where Linux is looking for commands by typing the following:
    ```
    echo $PATH
    ```